Lee Pulliam: Racing career

 Pulliam mainly competed at Myrtle Beach Speedway in 2017, using that track as the backbone of his fourth All-American Series championship.
 Trevor Huddleston made a late charge on the championship, but Pulliam stayed ahead in the final point standings.
 The following year, Pulliam did not chase the All-American championship but instead focused on CARS Tour events.
 He claimed a win in that series at Bristol Motor Speedway in May.

 Before the 2019 season, Pulliam switched chassis from one built around 2010 to a new one acquired in the offseason, and announced his intentions to run for the late model championship at South Boston. and In a race at South Boston, Pulliam and Phillip Morris made contact, resulting in a red flag.
-Morris' crew chief tried to climb in Pulliam's car, but Pulliam accelerated and ejected the crew member from the car.
-For the incident, Pulliam was suspended from NASCAR-sanctioned for two weeks, fined $1,500 and placed on probation until the end of the calendar year.
+Morris' crew chief tried to climb into Pulliam's car, but Pulliam accelerated and ejected the crew member from the car.
+For the incident, Pulliam was suspended from NASCAR-sanctioned events for two weeks, fined $1,500, and placed on probation until the end of the calendar year.
 During the suspension, Pulliam made a one-off return to the CARS Tour and won the Old State Nationals.
 Later in the year, Pulliam claimed the Virginia Triple Crown of late model stock car racing, winning the title by one position over Peyton Sellers.

+Pulliam would only make two starts after 2019, once in 2024 and the other in 2025, both coming in the ValleyStar Credit Union 300 at Martinsville Speedway.

+Pulliam announced on January 26, 2026, that he would run the first two races of the 2026 CARS Tour at Coastal Plains Speedway and Southern National Motorsports Park, as well as the Icebreaker at Florence Motor Speedway and the opening race at South Boston Speedway.

+O'Reilly Auto Parts Series

+On February 24, 2026, it was announced that Pulliam would attempt to make his debut in the NASCAR O'Reilly Auto Parts Series at Martinsville Speedway, driving the No. 9 Chevrolet for JR Motorsports.
+He would go on to finish fifth that race.

+On August 25, 2026, it was announced that Pulliam will run full-time for Peterson Racing in the No. 87 Chevrolet for the 2027 season.

 Lee Pulliam Performance

-Lee Pulliam Performance is an American professional stock car racing team that currently competes in the CARS Late Model Stock Tour, they field the No. 03 Toyota Camry full-time for Lanie Buice and the No. 88 Camry full-time for Doug Barnes Jr.
+Lee Pulliam Performance is an American professional stock car racing team that currently competes in the CARS Late Model Stock Tour, they field the No. 5B Chevrolet full-time for Carson Brown.

 The team was founded in 2018 following Pulliam's exit from full-time racing and has developed many drivers in the CARS Tour and Late Models.
-The team has been used for many TD2 driver's development such as Corey Heim and Isabella Robusto.
+The team has been used for many TD2 drivers' development, such as Corey Heim and Isabella Robusto.
 In 2024, Brenden Queen won the team's first CARS Late Model Stock Tour championship.